 This is wrong.

-The compounds that we excrete in urine are a complex mixture of acid and alkaline salts that represent the end product of various aspects of our metabolism.
-Typical diets commonly produce acid urine.
-This is increasingly seen as a general health risk, with a specific risk for gout sufferers, as we will soon see.
+The compounds that we excrete in urine are a complex mixture of acid and alkaline salts.
+So that mix is the end product of various aspects of our metabolism.
+But typical Western diets commonly produce acid urine.
+Now, this is increasingly seen as a general health risk.
+With a specific risk for gout sufferers, as we will soon see.
 But it is wrong to dismiss all acid foods as bad, and all alkaline foods as good.

-In fact, we need to balance acid and alkaline producing foods to ensure we get a sufficient range of nutrients, with the overall balance being alkaline.
+Because we need to balance acidizing and alkalizing foods.
+Which ensures we get a sufficient range of nutrients.
+With the overall balance being alkaline.

 Myth 3: Alkaline Foods Neutralize Uric Acid

 Uric acid is a very weak acid and causes no discomfort as a liquid component of blood.
 However, as it’s concentration increases, it will form crystals.
-These crystals are attacked by the immune system, in a similar way to the attack on viruses and other foreign matter that enters our bodies.
+Then crystals are attacked by the immune system.
+Similar to how we attack viruses and other foreign matter that enters our bodies.

 The alkalizing effect of food has little or no influence on this process.
 Though uric acid crystals are more soluble in alkaline conditions, an alkaline diet does not change the pH of blood, or at least not in any significant way.

 The specific benefit of alkaline food for gouty arthritis sufferers is that alkalizing urine significantly reduces the risk of uric acid stones forming in the kidneys, bladder and associated tubes.